 Therapy for Sexual Assault Survivors

 Know that hope and healing are possible, and that PTSD is treatable.
 The past does not have to control your present or your future.
 With effective treatments available, you’ll no longer be haunted by what happened, but instead, you’ll begin to create a life that feels worth living.
-Effective PTSD treatment is available through Thrive, my practice serving Ohio and Kentucky.
+Effective PTSD treatment is available through Thrive, my practice serving Ohio, Kentucky, and New York.
 Contact me today using the steps below to find the relief you need to live the life you want.

 - Schedule a free 15-minute phone consultation.